argumentcomputer/Radiya.lean/README.md

 When updating the `lean-toolchain` file to a more recent version, please make sure to update the `flake.lock` file as well.
 This can be done with the command `nix flake update`.

+### Testing

+This is done by a Lake script that runs each Lean file in [`test/in`](test/in) and compares the output with the respective file in [`test/out`](test/out).

+The script is capable of matching nested directories, such that for a given `test/in/foo/bar.lean` it will look for a `test/out/foo/bar.out` to serve as the reference for the expected output.

+Run the tests with `lake script run tests`.